jorgedc93/Travelers/README.md

 ## Functional specification:

 Travel Social Network.
-A web application to connect people who loves travel around the world.
+A web application to connect people who love to travel around the world.
 - Check and evaluate your visited cities.
 - Create your own travel world map.
 - Connect with friends.